Study abroad in Switzerland for students

 Public Universities Tuition Fees

-Public sector swiss universities receive significant funds which makes tuition fee comparatively lower compared to other American and European Universities providing same quality of education.
+Public sector universities in Switzerland get substantial funding, which means that tuition fees are relatively low compared to other US and European Universities offering the same level of education.

 Average tuition fee at a public sector swiss university is around EUR 1,500 to EUR 1,700 per year for Bachelors and Masters program.
 On other hand, EUR 100 to EUR 250 for PhD. program.